 top of page

-04.4 Risks EV traction battery fire
+04.4 Risks with EV battery fire

-To highlight the mix of old & new risks, we have compared EV traction batteries against traditionally fuelled vehicle fires, to best highlight how where risks are the same, & where they differ.
+To highlight the mix of old & new risks, we have compared EV traction batteries against traditionally fuelled vehicle fires, to best highlight how risks are the same, & where they differ.

 Risks listed are based on research & discussions with Australian & international subject matter experts.
 We are not offering fireground management or suppression recommendations, only sharing information & best practice methods.